PioRomo/CS151-SimpleBankingApp/README.md

 ### Plan and Approach

-Each team member will be responsible for at least one portion of the project.
+Each team member, per project guidelines, is expected to contribute to the programming aspect of the project.

+Responsibilities will be specified after further discussion, and will be done a voluntary basis to ensure each member is assigned to a portion where they are most comfortable and best suited.

-The project will be split into 4 major portions: Add account, delete account, withdraw, deposit.
+The project will be split into 4 major portions: Add/create account, delete account, withdraw, deposit.

+* Add/create account
+    Users will be able to create a an account, with the option to create others.
+* Delete account
+    Users will be able to remove any of their accounts.
+* Withdraw
+    Users will be able to withdraw from a selected account.
+Overdraft fees will be enforced if withdrawal amount is greater than current amount in bank account.
+* Deposit
+    Users will be able to deposit an amount into a selected bank account.
+Amount is limited to $5000 per each deposit.

-Each issue will be worked on from a separate branch, and then pulled into main once complete.
+Each issue will be worked on from a separate branch, and then pulled into the main branch once review is complete.

-By Oct 31 midpoint: GUI should be fully functional.
-Project should be able to allow users to add and remove accounts.
+**Strong** By Oct 31 midpoint: __Strong__ GUI will be displayable and functional.
+Application will allow users to create and delete accounts.

-By project deadline: Users should then be able to withdraw and deposit from a selected account.
+**Strong** By project deadline: __Strong__ Users should then be able to withdraw and deposit from a selected account.
+Entire app should be fully functional.